marwanjassim/password-generator/README.md

-# Responsive portfolio
+# PASSWORD GENERATOR
-This is my portfolio page.
-I rebuilt it using Bootstrap to be responsive.
+This is my password generator, it generates passwords more than 120 charactars.

 ![Password generator](pass.jpg)
 ![Password generator](pass1.jpg)